maxshafer/shafer-research-group/content/home/welcome.md

 <br>

-We have a strong commitment to fostering a comfortable, and safe environment for people to perform their best.
+We have a commitment to fostering a comfortable, and safe environment for people to perform their best.
 As a group, we believe in continually educating ourselves and striving towards a more inclusive scientific culture.

 <br>